mkinet/SDCND/CarND-Behavioral-Cloning-P3/writeup_report.md

 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results
+* output_video.mp4 showing the simulation running in autonomous mode with my model

 ####2.
 Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing:
 ```sh
 python drive.py model.h5
 ```
+Note that the driving speed has been set to 20mph, instead of the initial value of 9mph which seemed terribly slow.

 ####3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The file it contains comments to explain how the code works.
+The different steps of the process have been separated in functions instead of one big script.
+Each function is documented.

 ###Model Architecture and Training Strategy

 ####1.
 An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model is implemented in Keras.
+There are first two layers that performs a basic preprocessing to the feeded images :
+- Normalization layer : Normalize image arrays between -0.5 and 0.5
+- Image cropping layer : Remove useless background information from the images.
+50 pixels are cropped at the top and 20 at the bottom.

+The architecture of the network is made of two convolutional layers (each followed by max pooling, dropout and relu activation) and two dense layers.
+More precisely, we have the following sequence of layers :
+- Convolution layer with 16 filters of size (5,5)
+   - Max Pooling with a filter of size (5,5)
+   - Dropout with a dropout rate of 10%
+   - ReLu activation
+- Convolution layer with 32 filters of size (5,5)
+   - Max Pooling with a filter of size (5,5)
+   - Dropout with a dropout rate of 10%
+   - ReLu activation
+- Dense layer with 128 hidden units
+    - Dropout with a dropout rate of 20%
+    - ReLu activation
+- Linear layer to compute the output.

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers after each convolutional layer, and after the first dense layer in order to reduce overfitting (model.py lines 198, 202, 206).
+The dropout rate is moderate (10% on the convolutional layers, 20% on the dense layer) .

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+The model was trained on 80% of the data and validated on the 20% remaining to ensure that the model was not overfitting (code line 164).
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track number one.

 ####3.
 Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+Five epochs where enough to train the model.

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road and image flipping.

 For details about how I created the training data, see the next section.

-###Model Architecture and Training Strategy
+###Model construction

 ####1.
 Solution Design Approach